Complex Matching Distance and Stability for Minimal Projective Resolutions, with Applications to Persistence: Introduction

-directly mirroring the Kantorovich formulation of optimal transport in which one transports mass along a cost function and measures the worst-case displacement \cite{villani2003topics,rachev1998mass,edwards2011KRtheorem}.
-We then set $\dGT(M,N)$ to be the infimum of $\cost(\Gamma)$ over all such couplings.
-Proposition~\ref{prop:gt-pseudometric} shows that $\dGT$ is an extended pseudometric, and Corollary~\ref{cor:gt-metric-on-iso} upgrades it to an extended metric on isomorphism classes of $\bfP$-modules.
-In Appendix~\ref{app:interleaving} we prove that when $\bfP=\bbR$ with its usual metric, $\dGT$ recovers the classical interleaving distance, so Galois transport refines the interleaving picture while remaining compatible with it.
+and $\dGT(M,N)$ is the infimum of this quantity over all couplings.
+By results of G\"ulen and McCleary, this defines an extended metric on isomorphism classes of $\bfP$-modules, and in the classical persistence setting recovers the interleaving distance \cite[Proposition~6.4]{GulenMcCleary}.

-On the “diagram side’’ we work not with signed barcodes directly, but with minimal projective resolutions.
-For a finite metric poset $(\bfP,d_\bfP)$ we introduce, in Section~\ref{sec:bneck}, a bottleneck distance
+We next turn to the homological side.
+In Section~\ref{sec:bneck} we define the \emph{complex matching distance} on bounded complexes of finitely generated projective $\k[\bfP]$-modules by matching indecomposable projective summands degreewise, subject to a compatibility condition on differentials, while allowing padding by contractible cones, which play the role of matching to the diagonal.
+The distance between summands is measured using $d_\bfP$ on the underlying points.
+Theorem~\ref{thm:metric_homotopy} shows that this construction yields an extended metric on the homotopy category $\Kb(\prj \k[\bfP])$, and Theorem~\ref{thm:extended_metric_projectives} shows that its restriction to minimal projective resolutions is an extended metric

-between minimal projective resolutions by matching indecomposable projective summands degreewise, measuring the distance between summands via $d_\bfP$ on the underlying points, and allowing padding by contractible cones that plays the role of matching to the diagonal.
-Theorem~\ref{thm:bneck-pseudometric} shows that this yields an extended metric on the space of minimal resolutions.
-Our first stability theorem (Theorem~\ref{thm:stability}) shows that the Galois transport distance controls this resolution-level bottleneck distance:
+Our first stability theorem (Theorem~\ref{thm:stability}) shows that the G\"ulen--McCleary distance controls this complex matching distance:

-Conceptually, this inequality is obtained by a single functorial construction: given a Galois coupling for $(M,N)$, we choose a projective resolution of the apex module $\Gamma$, pull it back along the two right adjoints to obtain resolutions of $M$ and $N$, and then match their indecomposable summands degreewise.
-Even in the one-parameter setting, this viewpoint reinterprets the classical bottleneck distance in terms of resolutions pulled back along Galois couplings, clarifying why many different choices of matchings (or even different apex couplings) can induce the same bottleneck distance.
+Conceptually, the proof comes from a single functorial construction: given a Galois coupling for $(M,N)$, we choose a projective resolution of the apex module $\Gamma$, pull it back along the two right adjoints to obtain resolutions of $M$ and $N$, and then match their indecomposable summands degreewise, with compatibility of differentials built in.

-Our second main step is to connect this framework to persistence diagrams.
-For a finite metric poset $\bfP$, we consider the interval poset $\Int\oP:= \{[x,y] \mid x, y \in \oP, x \le y\}$ of $\oP$ with the partial order given by the product order by regarding $[x,y]$ as the pair $(x,y) \in \oP \times \oP$, and define, in Section~\ref{sec:persistence}, a kernel functor
+We then connect this framework to persistence diagrams.
+For a finite metric poset $\bfP$, we consider the interval poset